-In 2011, the San Francisco 49ers defied expectations by winning 13 games and advancing to the NFC championship game, which they lost in overtime to the eventual Super Bowl champion New York Giants.
-The 49ers' turnaround in Jim Harbaugh's first season was due to his conservative, mistake-free approach on offense, and a Vic Fangio-coordinated defense that was impossible to run against, created turnovers, and wreaked havoc on opposing quarterbacks.
+In 2011, the San Francisco 49ers defied expectations by winning 13 games and advancing to the NFC championship game, which they lost, in overtime, to the eventual Super Bowl champion New York Giants.
+The 49ers' turnaround in Jim Harbaugh's first season was due to his conservative, mistake-free approach on offense and a Vic Fangio-coordinated defense that was impossible to run against, created turnovers and wreaked havoc on opposing quarterbacks.

-More of the same was expected in 2012 as the 49ers doubled down on Alex Smith, the No. 1 overall pick of the 2005 NFL draft who had overcome injuries and repeated benchings to — with the help of the 2011 lockout that wiped out that offseason — win the starting job and be the game manager Harbaugh needed him to be for the 49ers to have success in his first season on the job.
+More of the same was expected in 2012 as the 49ers doubled down on Alex Smith, the No. 1 overall pick of the 2005 NFL draft who had overcome injuries and repeated benchings to, with the help of the 2011 lockout that wiped out that offseason, win the starting job and be the game manager Harbaugh needed him to be for the 49ers to have success in his first season on the job.

 The 49ers were humming along in 2012, as well, entering their Week 9 bye with a 6-2 record.
-But in Week 10, Smith sustained a concussion in a 24-24 tie to the St. Louis Rams and he was replaced by Colin Kaepernick, a 2011 second-round pick out of Nevada.
+In Week 10, Smith sustained a concussion in a 24-24 tie to the St. Louis Rams and he was replaced by Colin Kaepernick, a 2011 second-round pick out of Nevada.
 The rest is history.

 With Kaepernick under center, or in the Pistol formation, the 49ers became a much harder team for opposing defenses to prepare for.
 The 6-foot-5, 230-pound Kaepernick's threat as a runner gave the 49ers a dangerous option attack.
 Kaepernick himself ran for over 300 yards and three touchdowns in the final seven-plus games as the 49ers' top quarterback.
 In the divisional round of playoffs, Kaepernick embarrassed the Green Bay Packers with 181 rushing yards and two touchdowns in a 45-31 win.
 In the NFC championship against the Atlanta Falcons, Kaepernick was the focus of the defense, which allowed Frank Gore and rookie LaMichael James to combine for 124 yards and three touchdowns, including two by Gore that erased a 10-point deficit in the second half and propelled the 49ers into Super Bowl XLVII and a meeting with the John Harbaugh-coached Baltimore Ravens.